varya/steroids/_posts/cloud_services/2013-08-01-plugin-config.markdown

 If your plugin repo is private, please see [the section below](#private_repository_in_github).

+Once you have added your custom plugins in the Build Service's **Configure iOS/Android Build Settings** page, these plugins will be included in all types of builds.
+So, in addition to the Scanner builds, your custom plugins configurated in the Build Service will be included in Ad Hoc builds and App Store/Google Play builds as well.

 **Note:** Steroids currently uses Cordova 2.7.0.
-This means that Cordova 3.0.0 core plugins are included by default, so you don't need to include e.g. the [Vibration Plugin](https://github.com/apache/cordova-plugin-vibration) to use the Vibration API – in fact, including any of the core plugins will cause your build to fail.
-The same applies to other plugins installed by default such as the [SQLite Plugin](https://github.com/lite4cordova/Cordova-SQLitePlugin): you can see a list in a new project's `www/config.ios.xml` and `config.android.xml`.
+This means that the Cordova core features are included by default, so you don't need to include e.g. the [Vibration Plugin](https://github.com/apache/cordova-plugin-vibration) to use the Vibration API – in fact, including any of the core plugins will cause your build to fail.
+The same applies to other plugins installed by default such as the [SQLite Plugin](https://github.com/lite4cordova/Cordova-SQLitePlugin): you can see a complete list in a new project's `www/config.ios.xml` and `config.android.xml`.

 Our Build Service uses the [plugman](https://github.com/apache/cordova-plugman) tool for adding plugins to your custom builds, so your plugin repo must adhere to Cordova's [plugin.xml][plugin-xml-spec] specification, for the platforms you want to target.